Jelena Dokic: 2011: First WTA Tour trophy after eight years

 Dokic traveled to Kuala Lumpur where she scored her biggest win of the year by upsetting world No. 5, 2010 French Open champion, and top seed Francesca Schiavone in the first round, despite serving 15 double faults.
 This is her first win against a top-5 player since 2003, where she defeated then world number one player Kim Clijsters in Zurich.
 She then defeated Japan's Kurumi Nara in the second round, to advance to her second WTA quarterfinal this year.
 She reinforced this win by upsetting an in-form Bojana Jovanovski, the eighth seed, in straight sets.
 This victory saw Dokic advance to her first WTA semifinals since Pan Pacific Open in Japan in February 2004.
-Dokic faced a resurgent Michaëlla Krajicek of the Netherlands, who had defeated defending champion Alisa Kleybanova in the second round and prevailed to advance to her first WTA singles final since the Zürich Open in October 2003.
-She concluded the tournament by beating Lucie Šafářová in the final after saving two championships points in the second set tiebreak and being down 1–3 in the final set.
-This was Dokic's first WTA title under Australian flag and first since June 2002 where she won the Birmingham Classic.
+Dokic faced a resurgent Michaëlla Krajicek of the Netherlands, who had defeated defending champion Alisa Kleybanova in the second round and prevailed to advance to her first WTA Tour singles final since the Zürich Open in October 2003.
+She concluded the tournament by beating Lucie Šafářová in the final, after saving two championships points in the second set tiebreak and being down 1–3 in the final set.
+This was Dokic's first career title under Australian flag and first since June 2002 where she won the Birmingham Classic.
 Her strong performance rose her ranking to world No. 61.

 Originally electing to strategically skip the qualifying stage of Indian Wells to compete in a $100k tournament in the Bahamas, Dokic then withdrew from the $100k tournament.
 Dokic's next tournament was Miami where she had to play the qualifying round.
 Dokic won both of her matches against Tatjana Malek and Christina McHale to advance to the main draw, where she fell to a resurgent former world No. 1, Dinara Safina in two sets.

 Dokic then started her clay season campaign by participating at Charleston, where she was upset in the first round by qualifier Anna Tatishvili, in three close sets.
 She then participated at Fes as the sixth seed but was forced to withdraw due to a viral illness.
 This also subsequently forced Dokic to withdraw from Estoril and missed both Madrid and Rome.
 She finalised her preparation for the French Open by playing at Strasbourg.
 She defeated Fes finalist Simona Halep in the first round in just 48 minutes, dropping only one point on serve in the second set.
 Dokic then fell to resurgent former child prodigy Mirjana Lučić.
-Despite this, Dokic's victory over Halep will ensure that she will reach the top 60 for the first time since 2009, with a year high ranking of #59.
+Despite this, Dokic's victory over Halep will ensure that she will reach the top 60 for the first time since 2009, with a year-high ranking of 59.
 In Roland Garros, Dokic lost to Vera Dushevina in the first round.
 She also participated in doubles partnering with Melanie Oudin but the pair lost in the first round to Alexandra Dulgheru and Magdaléna Rybáriková.
 In spite of an early exit from the clay Grand Slam, Dokic's ranking rose to No. 57.